 In addition to the Consolidated Plan, the County is required to submit an Annual Action Plan for each program year to discuss specifically the projects that funds are intended to be used on.
-For FY 2021-2022, San Joaquin County will be receiving \$2,814,679 in CDBG Program funds intended to meet priority needs locally identified by the County in the community.
-Along with CDBG funds, the County will receive \$1,157,748 in HOME Investment Partnership Program (HOME) funds to be utilized in providing decent and affordable housing and \$235,522 in Emergency Solutions Grant (ESG) funds to be utilized by nine homeless shelters throughout the urban county in the operations of the shelters, managing the homeless management information system, and providing essential services.
-In addition, due to the number of priority projects and resources that are being paid back to the County, the Plan is also committing up to \$500,000 in CDBG Program Income and \$2,000,000 in HOME Program Income.
+For FY 2023-2024, San Joaquin County is receiving \$2,860,646 in CDBG Program funds intended to meet priority needs locally identified by the County in the community.
+Along with CDBG funds, the County will receive \$1,286,290 in HOME Investment Partnership Program (HOME) funds to be utilized in providing decent and affordable housing and \$246,142 in Emergency Solutions Grant (ESG) funds to be utilized by nine homeless shelters throughout the urban county in the operations of the shelters, managing the homeless management information system, and providing essential services.
+In addition, due to the number of priority projects and resources that are being paid back to the County, the Plan is also committing approximately \$500,000 in CDBG Program Income and \$1.6 million in HOME Program Income.